--Chris Ann Grotzinger, First Grade Teacher
+-Kathleen Ivie, First Grade Teacher

 Second Grade classrooms offer authentic learning with enthusiasm and energy.
 Students are encouraged to explore and create in a collaborative classroom environment including literacy centers and language arts instruction.
 Teachers make a point to know each student well and to offer individualized challenge.
 Math In Focus and STEMScopes science curriculums emphasize problem solving skills in a real-world context.
 The Bible and its truths are integrated into the classroom daily.

--Manette Pierce, Second Grade Teacher
+-Yvonne Fong, Second Grade Teacher

 -Emily Viladot, Third Grade Teacher

 Fourth Grade leads FBA's Lower School and student academics and activities reflect the challenge needed for successful transition into Middle School.
 Classrooms and teachers are warm and supportive, but students are assuming more ownership of their academic progress.
-Novel studies and vocabulary development are important elements of language arts study.
+Novel Studies and Vocabulary development are important elements of Language Arts study.
 Experiments in the STEMscopes science curriculum enhance learning.
 Math In Focus develops students' ability to problem solve and to monitor their own thinking.
 Biblical truth is enthusiastically shared and consistently integrated into instruction.

-"I love fourth grade because it is a mix of the students becoming more independent while still relying on their teacher.
+"I love 4th Grade because it is a mix of the students becoming more independent while still relying on their teacher.
 They are striving to do well and feel accomplished when they learn and conquer their academics.
 I love how the students are so curious and full of questions, and how energetic and lively they are.
 It has been so much fun to teach in the small group environment at FBA because it gives me personal one-on-one time with each student but also as a whole class!"